Frequently asked questions and answers for companies

 Guidelines for workplaces concerning the coronavirus epidem ic (Finnish Institute of Occupational Health)

-If an employee experiences only minor symptoms of a respiratory tract infection (a cold, cough, sore throat, muscle pain, diahrrea or a fever), they should avoid close contact with others and stay at home.
+If an employee experiences only minor symptoms of a respiratory tract infection (a cold, cough, sore throat, muscle pain, diarrhoea, nausea, fever or impaired sense of smell and taste), they should avoid close contact with others and stay at home.

 At Mehiläinen, you can get a referral to a coronavirus test from Digital Clinic, through a remote appointment with a doctor or occupational health nurse or from the respiratory tract infection clinics.
 Digital Clinic can be used without booking a time.
 Remote appointments and appointments to respiratory clinics can be booked via any channels you currently have access to (online booking, OmaMehiläinen booking, OmaTyöterveys telephone service or TerveysHelppi).